-are false modular forms of depth $n$.\footnote{The Eichler integral representation immediately gives the derivative in $w$, which we can use to determine the depth by comparing to equation \eqref{eq:false_completion_derivative}.
+are depth $n$ false modular forms.\footnote{The Eichler integral representation immediately gives the derivative in $w$, which we can use to determine the depth by comparing to equation \eqref{eq:false_completion_derivative}.
 The Eichler integral representations we derive are also useful in giving an alternative understanding and derivation of the modular properties.}

 Thanks to Lemma \ref{la:generalized_error_asymptotic_form}, up to corrections with fewer sign functions and lower-dimensional lattices, these false modular forms are equal to the false theta functions